lanpa/lanpa.github.io/content/cv.md

 ## Teaching

-For details about courses taught, please see the [Courses page](/academic/teaching/).
+For details about courses taught, please see the [Teaching page](/academic/teaching/).

+---

+*For a comprehensive overview of all my academic work, visit the [Academic section](/academic/).*